Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 There are some who take the position that Jonah died in the whale's belly, which is possible.
 He describes himself in verse 2 as being in "Hell", and in verse 6, he says he "went down to the bottoms of the mountains".

-Regardless of whether he was using parabolic language, Jonah certainly serves as a picture of Christ being dead for three days and three nights, and it was an image that Christ himself pointed towards more than once (Matthew 12:39-40, 16:4, Luke 11:29).
+Regardless of whether he was using parabolic language, Jonah certainly serves as a picture of Jesus Christ being dead for three days and three nights, and it was an image that Christ Himself pointed towards more than once (Matthew 12:39-40, 16:4, Luke 11:29).

 In a passage in which the Lord is speaking (Zechariah 12:1), He says: